-(Adds analyst quotes and details throughout; updates prices)
+(Adds economist quotes and details throughout, updates prices)

 By Fergal Smith

 TORONTO, Oct 7 (Reuters) - The Canadian dollar strengthened against its U.S. counterpart on Friday, adding to this week's gains, as oil prices rose and data showed Canada's economy adding jobs for the first time in four months.

 The loonie was trading 0.3% higher at 1.37 to the greenback, or 72.99 U.S. cents.
 For the week, it was up 0.9%, after posting weekly declines in the three previous weeks.

 The Canadian economy added 21,100 jobs in September, ending a three-month streak of losses, while the jobless rate dropped to 5.2% from 5.4%.

 "It is a bit of a relief to see a plus sign in front of the jobs number," said Doug Porter, chief economist at BMO Capital Markets.
 "In some ways, this is an ideal report from a (monetary) policy stance ...
 It's cool but not too cool."

 Money markets stuck with bets for the Bank of Canada to hike interest rates by a further 50 basis points at its next policy announcement on Oct.
 26, with investors expecting rates to peak at about 4.25% in the coming months.